GCBallesteros/NotebookNavigator.nvim/README.md

   -- you get a minimalistic hint on the command line. show_hydra_hint = true,
-  -- Mappings while the hydra head is active. hydra_keys = {
+  -- Mappings while the hydra head is active.
+  -- Any of the mappings can be set to "nil", the string!
+Not the value! to unamp it hydra_keys = {
     comment = "c",
     run = "X",